 Recruiting and hiring exhausts plenty of resources, so it’s important for HR and Recruitment Teams to avoid bad hires and end up with the perfect quality candidate that will improve the company’s operations.
 But, of course, this is easier said than done.

 Whether you’re posting online job ads or recruiting at job fairs, you could unknowingly be doing things that are hurting your chances of getting a good hire.
-So, aside from your company’s usual hiring process, here are some recruitment tips for employers, recruiters, and HR teams to win quality hires and avoid bad hires.
+So, aside from your company’s usual hiring process, here are some recruitment tips for employers, recruiters, recruitment companies and HR teams to win quality hires and avoid bad hires.

 Encourage Employee Referrals

 If you’re searching for quality hires, there may be a good chance of finding one if you’re looking inside your company.
 The employees you already have in your company have clearly met or exceeded your standards, so why not encourage them to tap into their networks for equally talented hires?

 The process is simple: when you get a good hire, it’s important to keep them happy.
 When they feel that they’re working in a good environment, they’re more likely to endorse your company to their network when you hold employee referral programs.

 This is why, if you haven’t held employee referral programs yet, it’s a good investment rewarding your employees for successful referrals.
 A study from CareerBuilder found that 82 percent of employers found that employee referrals generated the best return on investment for all other sources of hiring.